IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/live-data.md

 # {Platform} {ComponentTitle} Live Data Updates

 The {ProductName} Live Data Updates feature in {Platform} {ComponentTitle} is used for enabling real-time or near-real-time updates of data displayed within the grid.
 This is extremely useful in apps where data is constantly changing, like stock market trackers, live sports scores, or IoT (Internet of Things) dashboards.
-The `{ComponentTitle}` can handle thousands of updates per second, while staying responsive for user interactions.
+The `{ComponentName}` can handle thousands of updates per second, while staying responsive for user interactions.

 ## {Platform} Live-data Update Example